neelriyer/neelriyer.github.io/_posts/2020-06-28-Mealkit-Food-Demand-Forecasting.md

 I’ve tried to do that here.
 But I still ended up overfitting slightly.
 Varying hyperparamters could probably assist in reducing overifitting further still.

 Specifically, I could probably benefit from varying dropout.
-I'd like to vary `ps` - the probability of dropout - and `emb_drop` - the dropout for the embedding layer.
+I'd like to vary the dropout for the embedding layer and more importantly the probability of dropout.

 [This paper](https://scholarworks.uark.edu/cgi/viewcontent.cgi?referer=https://www.google.com/&httpsredir=1&article=1028&context=csceuht) speaks to the effectiveness of dropout in large *deep* neural networks.
 Perhaps making the network deeper and applying dropout more liberally could improve the performance?